niyarrbarman/niyarrbarman.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, I am Niyar R. Barman, an M2 student in Interactions de l’Informatique et des Mathématiques pour l’IA at Université de Toulouse.
 My work focuses on natural language processing with a particular interest in improving the reasoning abilities of large language models.
-In parallel, I am also engaged in mechanistic interpretability and developing my skills in CUDA programming.
+In parallel, I am also engaged in mechanistic interpretability and developing my skills in CUDA programming [read the log →](https://niyarrbarman.github.io/cuda/).
 I am motivated by the intersection of theory and practice, designing models that not only perform well but also reason transparently.

 I am open to research and industry opportunities starting after July 2026.